Giuliano Ferrara: Early life, family, and education

 Born in Rome on 7 January 1952, the son of Maurizio Ferrara (1921–2000) and Marcella De Francesco (1920–2002), Ferrara comes from a Jewish family on the father's side; both his parents were anti-fascist and communists.
 His father was a member of the Senate of the Republic with the PCI, director of l'Unità, and president of Lazio, while his mother was a communist anti-fascist partisan within the Gruppi di Azione Patriottica and long-time personal secretary of PCI leader Palmiro Togliatti before becoming editor-in-chief of the communist magazine Rinascita.
 Also active in politics was his grandfather Mario Ferrara, a liberal-inspired lawyer who had defended anti-fascist activists before the Special Tribunal for the Defence of the State during the Fascist Italy years and later worked as columnist for Il Mondo of Mario Pannunzio and Corriere della Sera.

 From 1958 to 1961, Ferrara lived in Moscow, where his father was a correspondent for l'Unità.
-He did not return in Moscow until 1990.
+He did not return to Moscow until 1990.
 He also never went to a Communist state after 1961 and preferred holidays in Capri and Paris.
 Having returned to Italy towards the end of the 1960s, he obtained his liceo classico diploma at the high school in Rome named after Lucretius.
 Ferrara joined politics during the protests of 1968, participating at the Battle of Valle Giulia on 1 March 1968.
 In this period, he also had experience in the world of entertainment as a chorister in the first rock opera created in Italy, Then an Alley by Tito Schipa Jr. with music by Bob Dylan.
 (Note: See "Fabrizio Bogianckino presenta Then an Alley" (1967)) In his trip to New York with his brother, Giacomo Ferrara (1947–2023), in November 1970, in his own words "'when Charles de Gaulle died' is the memory of the teenager who knows everything about Dylan by heart and loves the strong politicians", he assisted Luca Ronconi in directing Orlando Furioso.

 Ferrara joined the Faculty of Philosophy at the University of Turin, where he had engaged in polemics with Lucio Colletti, in the words of Ferrara "still a bit of a Trotskyist and supporter of Soviet democracy".
 Ferrara supported Togliatti's "Italian Road to Socialism".
 Despite this, the two became friends, and Ferrara described Colletti as "soon courageously convert[ing] to the theory of the crisis of Marxism and become a former communist [turned] liberal anti-communist, a little crazy, like his student, but tough."
 He remained in Turin until September 1982, with his philosophy exams stuck at eleven out of twenty.